-Switzerland is not known as a very attractive location for the establishment of private equity funds, mainly due to the Swiss withholding tax (Verrechnungssteuer) and securities transfer tax (Umsatzabgabe) regimes.
-Therefore, private equity funds are typically established in jurisdictions like Jersey, Cayman Islands, Luxembourg, Scotland or Guernsey.
+Switzerland is not known as a very attractive location for the establishment of private equity funds, mainly due to the Swiss withholding tax and securities transfer tax regimes.
+Therefore, private equity funds are often established in jurisdictions like Jersey, Cayman Islands, Luxembourg, Scotland or Guernsey.